jtom38/Chainsaw/Docs/Targets/EventLog.md

 ## Description

-This target alows you to enable the process you are building to be able to write to the EventLog depending on the type of message it is.
+This target allows you to enable the process you are building to be able to write to the EventLog depending on the type of message it is.
 I use it to make it easier to have external log monitoring software be able to see what is going on with my services.
 Depending on how you have it configured you can load your configuration via JSON or with inline code.
 More information on that will be below.

 ## Getting started with EventLog Target